What is Digital Humanities?

 About the Program

-Students can do a 2-year thesis-based MA in Digital Humanities, or a 3-year joint MA/MLIS (also with thesis).
+Students can do a 2-year course-based MA in Digital Humanities, a 2-year thesis-based MA in Digital Humanities, or a 3-year joint MA/MLIS (also with thesis).
 The double degree gives a strong combination of academic and professional degrees with a breadth of career prospects.
-In both cases students can specialize in another field like (English, History, Philosophy, Music) should they want to continue on to a PhD in that field.
+In the 2-year programs, students can specialize in another field like (English, History, Philosophy, Music) should they want to continue on to a PhD in that field.
 There is room in the curriculum to take courses in the specialization and the thesis is then supervised jointly by someone in Digital Humanities and someone in the specialization.

 Our faculty specialize in many diverse areas of research, including digital mapping, gaming, text and data mining, visualization and text analysis, physical computing, sound design, and interactive interface design.